Rhythm at Heart in Hand

 at Heart in Hand children get to participate with all their enthusiasm and devotion.

-9 am Arrival, play in the yard or Morning Walk
+Play in the Yard or Morning Walk

 12:00 Lunch